-- a.
-Management limitations: For operative employees to contribute to improving productivity, they must believe that management is truly committed to this objective.
-Too often, however, employees believe management is more interested in the next quarter's profits than in producing high-quality goods or services as efficiently as possible. - The most important way supervisors can overcome this constraint is to set a good example.
+a.
+Management limitations: Operative employees will contribute to improve productivity only if they believe that management is truly committed to this objective.
+Too often, however, employees believe management is more interested in the next quarter's profits than in producing high-quality goods or services as efficiently as possible.

+The most important way supervisors can overcome this constraint is to set a good example.
 Supervisors should demonstrate by their actions and words that they are interested in the department's productivity.
 This behavior includes seeing that the job is done right the first time, as well as using resources wisely, which, on a personal level, includes being well organized.
 Supervisors also must communicate instructions clearly and plan carefully so that employees are able to live up to managers' expectations.
 Furthermore, supervisors should listen to employees' concerns and ideas about improving productivity.

-Jobs that are done right the first time and the effective use of resources are general ways to develop productive departments. - b.
-Employee attitudes and skills: Improving productivity involves making changes.
+b.
+Employee attitudes and skills: Improving productivity requires changes.
 People have a natural tendency to resist change because it is challenging and often frightening.
 Employees who fear or resent productivity improvements will not be motivated to make the changes work.
-Part of a supervisor's job is to identify employee attitudes and, when necessary, to help employees take a more positive view. - Employees' skills also influence how effective productivity-building efforts will be.
-When an organization wants each member to contribute more, each member must either work faster or do the job differently. - c.
+Part of a supervisor's job is to identify employee attitudes and, when necessary, to help employees take a more positive view.

+Employees' skills also influence how effective productivity-building efforts will be.
+When an organization wants each member to contribute more, each member must either work faster or do the job differently.

+- c.
 Government regulations: Businesses and other organizations in the United States are regulated in many areas, including payment of overtime wages, disability compensation, environmental pollution, building codes, minimum safety standards, and child labor.
 Following these regulations costs money, but the laws reflect the values of the majority in our society.
 Even when government regulations seem illogical or unreasonable, an organization can face serious penalties for ignoring or disobeying them.
-Thus, the proper role of supervisors and other managers is to know these regulations and seek ways to improve productivity without violating the law.

-d.
-Union rules: Union contracts specify rules for what tasks particular employees may do, what hours they may work, or other restrictions on how organizations may use them.
-Sometimes an organization's managers see a way to improve productivity that violates one of these rules.
+Thus, the proper role of supervisors and other managers is to know these regulations and seek ways to improve productivity without violating the law. - d.
+Union rules: Union contracts typically specify rules for what tasks particular employees may do, what hours they may work, or how organizations may use them.
+Sometimes, an organization's managers see a way to improve productivity that violates one of these rules.

 When employers and unions collaborate on a solution, they can overcome such constraints, although the process usually takes time.
 If an organization explains how everyone will benefit from the changes, the union may agree to revise the contract, especially if the alternative is employee layoffs.